 Why escalator and lift work takes time

 Our escalators are different from those in places such as shopping centres, supermarkets and department stores.
-Escalators at shopping centres are designed to be used during opening hours only and can be built to cope with fewer people than a public transport escalator. 👫👬👭🚇
+Escalators at shopping centres are only used during opening hours only and cope with fewer people than a public transport escalator. 👫

 Escalator and lift replacement and refurbishment can be a lengthy process because of the size and difficulty of the task. 👷

-- Old escalators have often supported other structures which need to be careful y managed during replacement and refurbishment works
+- Old escalators often support other structures which we need to carefully manage during replacement and refurbishment works

-- In some stations, the escalators were installed before the Second World War and actually form part of the station structure
+- In some stations, the escalators form part of the station structure

 - Escalators are heavy-duty machines, custom built for each station

-- Parts have to be manufactured from scratch and Installed deep underground in confined spaces
+- Parts are manufactured from scratch and installed deep underground in confined spaces

 - A typical heavy-duty escalator weighs 40 tonnes and has a vertical rise of 15 metres.
 If laid flat, it would be over 37 metres long